 We already know what it is, what it does and what it is for, let’s see now how it does it and is organized.

 Snapshot: Consists of capturing the performance and statistics of a set of queries.

 Work: It will be our “unit or set of tests” in which we will group queries and snapshot as their performances and statistics.
 A Work is nothing more than a set of queries with their variables and performances (snapshots), or a set of several of these Snapshots.

 How does it work and what do you need?

 Our tool needs to obtain the queries from the Oracle database, then you can save the queries and their metrics, or launch them again against this or another Oracle environment.
-With the information obtained after execution, we can generate a detailed report comparing the behavior of these queries in the two scenarios.
+With the information obtained after the execution, we will be able to generate a detailed report to compare the performance of those queries in the different environments.

 How do you collect queries and their returns?
 Well, GPS-QP can obtain the queries and the statistics of its executions from the following sources: Memory.
 The queries that are executed in Oracle are stored in the memory of the database manager.
 It contains information such as the number of times it has been executed, the time it has taken, the disk reads, etc. AWR.
 It is a functionality from the 10g version of Oracle that takes a photo of the state of the manager for a certain time and saves information on the heaviest queries that have been executed in it.